erc-dharma/project-documentation/website/search-help.md

 # Search Help

+The query syntax is similar to most search engine's.

 ## Basics

-The query syntax is similar to most search engine's.

-For searching everywhere in a document:
+Matching is case-insensitive.
+It looks for substrings instead of terms.
+For instance, the query `edit` matches "edition" or "meditation".

 ```
 temple
 ```

-Matching is case-insensitive, does not take diacritics into account, and looks for substrings instead of terms.
-For instance, the query `edit` matches "edition" or "meditation".

-You might also want to look for documents that contain two terms:
+You might also want to look for documents that contain two substrings:

 ```
 temple stone